anilsingh581/interview-questions-and-answers/README.md

 # Awesome Programming  Language Interviews

-> A curated list of lists of technical interview questions.
+> A best list of lists of technical interview questions and answers.

 [What makes for an awesome list?](awesome.md)